Frequently Asked Questions and Tips to Make Your Photo Session Phenomenal

 It is kind of a lucky coincidence that I happen to be a big weather nerd, Always have been.
 I even have a weather station on my roof!
 Sometimes friends actually text me and ask what the weather is going to be because I tend to be more accurate than the people on TV.

 Sun is hard but doable, and clouds are best!
-If we get a dry cloudy day, you have just won the photo lottery.
+If we get a dry cloudy day with no wind, you have just won the photo lottery.
 If it is windy, over about 8 knots at a beachy location, it is best to reschedule (even though it may not seem bad, trust me; hair and wind are the worst and you'll hate every photo, trust me!)

 If the weather looks iffy on your chosen day, I will be watching the radar like a hawk.
 Unless it's a big system, I do not transfer session days until at least 24 hours out, since forecasts are unpredictable.
 I have gotten crazy good at predicting when there will be dry spells on a showery day.
 I will be in close touch via text about what is going on.
 If you are flexible on our day, usually we can find a "hole" in the rain.

 If we need to switch days, your deposit is transferable, but during busy season (Sept-Dec), you may not get your best choice of make-up times.
 But your photos will get done one way or another!

 A word about weather and kids under age 5: cold kids generally don't smile or cooperate.
 I recommend scheduling your shoot before Nov 1, when the weather here is known to get below 55 degrees.
 When it gets under 50, that's when I see the most unhappy kiddos.
-If you must schedule a session then (I do love Nov and Dec light!) then jus bundle them up with lots of warm layers.
+If you must schedule a session then (I do love Nov and Dec light!) then just bundle them up with lots of warm layers.
 I do not recommend beach shoots for young kids between Nov 1-March 15; it's just too windy and cold for happy smiles.

 What If My Kids Don't Cooperate?